 Channelling of light from the telescopes to the CCL is obtained through a full optics solution, with no use of fibre.
-The Coudé Trains pick up the light at the level of the Nasmyth-B platforms and redirects it with a prism through the UT mechanical structure down to the UT Coudé Rooms (CR), and then farther to the CCL along the incoherent light ducts shown in Fig. 1.
+The Coudé Trains pick up the light at the level of the Nasmyth-B platforms and redirect it with a prism through the UT mechanical structure down to the UT Coudé Rooms (CR), and then farther to the CCL along the incoherent light ducts shown in Fig. 1.
 The light coming from the telescopes is conveyed from the Nasmyth-B foci to the entrance of the tunnels in the CR below each UT using a set of 4 prisms.
-Then, the light is directed from the UT's Coudé Room towards the CCL using a 2-mirrors periscope and 2 big lenses.
+Then, the light is directed from the UT's Coudé Room towards the CCL using a 2-mirrors periscope and 2 lenses.
 In this way, the beams from the four UTs converge into the CCL, where mode selection and beam conditioning are obtained by a dedicated Front-End (FE) sub-system, on per UT.
 The implementation of the Coudé Trains required substantial changes in the Paranal Observatory infrastructure resulting in a sophisticated interface management.

-The FE sub-system is composed of a rigid four-arm structure, each arm being oriented towards one of the UT's incoherent tunnels, and four FE units containing all the active elements of the instrument.
+The FE sub-system is composed of a rigid four-arm structure, each arm oriented towards one of the UT's incoherent tunnels, and four FE units.
 The beam received from the Coudé is corrected for atmospheric dispersion by a dedicated ADC unit (one per FE) and then redirected to the common focal plane on which the heads of the fibre-to-spectrograph feeding are located.
-While performing such beam conditioning, the FE applies pupil and field stabilizations.
+While performing such beam conditioning, the FE can apply pupil and field stabilizations.
 These are achieved via two independent control loops each composed of a technical camera and a tip-tilt stage.
-Due to ESPRESSO having a highly stable pupil, the pupil stabilization control loop, although available, is in practice not used.
+Due to ESPRESSO having a highly stable pupil, the pupil stabilization control loop, is not used.